11th Annual All Born (In) Cross-Disability Best Practices Inclusion Conference

 My art means a lot to me.”

 Clara Link is an award-winning photographer who has taken photos since 1993.
-She contributes her time by taking photographs at local and national events and various self-advocacy publications.
-Clara’s work can be seen in the book, Just as I am: Americans with Disabilities.
+Clara’s work can be seen in the book Just as I am: Americans with Disabilities.
 She has served as a Developmental Disabilities Council board member appointed by Governor Locke of Washington State for 3 years.

 Please go to Clara’s website at www.claralinkphotography.com to see sample photos.